AgyeyaMishra/fake-news-detection-using-machine-learning/README.md

 There are basically two types of fake news:

-1. Visual based type: Visual based are mainly photoshopped images, and videos which are posted on various social media platforms.
+1. **Visual based type**: Visual based are mainly photoshopped images, and videos which are posted on various social media platforms.
-2. Linguistic based type: Linguistic based are mainly the manipulation of text and string content.
+2. **Linguistic based type**: Linguistic based are mainly the manipulation of text and string content.
 These issues are with blogs, news, and emails.

 ---